apache/juddi/juddi-tck-runner/readme.txt

 -If you are running this against jUDDI and want to setup a temporary mail server, try hMail.
 A sample server config is provided

-Exexcute using the following command
+Execute using the following command

 java -Duddi.client.xml=uddi.xml -jar juddi-tck-runner-3.3-SNAPSHOT-jar-with-dependencies.jar